Application and Admissions Process

 The deadline for admission to the fall semester is December 1st.

 The application process is entirely online.
 Begin by going to the Application page of the Graduate School web site and creating an account.
 The online application is secure and can be immediately viewed by Systems admissions committee upon submission.
 You can learn more about the application process and review additional guidelines on the Graduate School web site.

-Note there is no formula that guarantees the admission of an applicant.
-We will carefully evaluate all of the required components of your application---transcripts, three letters of recommendation, GRE score, and statement of purpose.
+There is no formula that guarantees the admission of an applicant.
+We will carefully evaluate all of the required components of your application---transcripts, three letters of recommendation, and statement of purpose (note, GRE scores are no longer required).
 In reviewing your transcript, we tend to look for the following:

 - A coherent body of course work with a grade average in the A- to A+ range.

 - Adequate mathematical background including freshman and sophomore calculus and at least two other courses (e.g., linear algebra, abstract algebra, analysis, statistics).